 - How to take care of your cast or splint

 To reduce pain and swelling:

-> - After 2 days, use the ice pack for 10 - 20 minutes 3 times a day, as needed.
+- After 2 days, use the ice pack for 10 to 20 minutes, 3 times a day as needed

-> Acetaminophen (Tylenol and others) is a pain medicine that is safe for most people.
-If you have liver disease, ask your provider if this medication is safe for you.
+Acetaminophen (Tylenol and others) is a pain medicine that is safe for most people.
+If you have liver disease, ask your provider if this medicine is safe for you.

-> You may need to have your duties at work changed if your job requires walking, standing, or climbing stairs.
+You may need to have your duties at work changed if your job requires walking, standing, or climbing stairs.

 At a certain point, you will be switched to a weight-bearing cast or splint.
 This will allow you to start walking.
 When you start walking again:

 - Your muscles will likely be weaker and smaller, and your foot will feel stiff.

 - You will begin learning exercises to help you rebuild your strength.

 - You may be referred to a physical therapist to help with this process.